 Slacker executives say they’re targeting people dissatisfied with satellite radio and MP3 players.
 Satellite radio is not personalized enough for these consumers and is limited in portability, while MP3 players are very portable but require users to spend too much time refreshing the content, they contend.
 These consumers, the company believes, prefer the personalization of Internet radio and would be eager to use it in portable applications.

 For these consumers, Slacker plans a delayed fourth-quarter launch of a Wi-Fi-connected portable MP3 player that stores music streams from the company’s free, advertiser-supported personalized streaming service and from a planned ad-free subscription service.
 The company previously targeted a June launch.

-Consumers tune into the streams from any browser-equipped broadband connected PC, but when they’re away from a PC, they can listen to the recorded streams on one of Slacker’s portables.
+Consumers tune into the streams in real time from any browser-equipped broadband connected PC, but when they’re away from a PC, they can listen to recorded streams on one of Slacker’s portables.
 The players will also be shipped with cached stations for out-of-the-box playback.

 Slacker also plans a car kit with car-top antenna that enables a docked portable to receive free automatic updates in the continental United States via Ku-band satellite transponders leased by the company.
 Users of the free and premium services will be able to get the free updates from the satellite transponders, which will push a new song to a player about every 10 seconds for about 10,000 new songs per day.
 Shipments of the car kit had been planned for the second half, but now the company said it’s “coming soon.”

 The players also store MP3 and protected and unprotected WMA songs transferred from a PC.
 The devices are compatible with authorized WMA subscription download sites as well.

 Slacker’s free service is already up and running at www.slacker.com, and the launch date of the $7.50/month commercial-free premium service has been postponed from a previously announced June.
 A new launch date was unavailable.